andersonopt/website/content/blog/product-release-notes-4-15-20.md

 ![](/images/Combined_Search.png)

-## Geo Analysis Search - Southern Aspect Checkbox
+## Geo Analysis Search - Southern Slop Checkbox

-##
+In our last Geo Analysis update, we added some functionality to shade slope hazards with a southern aspect differently from other slope hazards, but this has been impacting geo analysis speeds for some users.

+For now, we've added this as a setting that can be turned on/off when running geo.

+* To see southern slope hazards differentiated separately from other slope hazards, check the box (this may take a bit longer to load).

 ## User Documentation Linked in App

 Need a quick refresher on a workflow?
-Access [user documentation](https://docs.andersonopt.com/workflow-overview/ "User Documentation") directly from the app.
+Acces our [user documentation](https://docs.andersonopt.com/workflow-overview/ "User Documentation") directly from the app.

 * Click the 'User Documentation' link in the top header of any AO window.